shadan30/joblisting/README.md

 - The "service" package holds service classes which defined business logic.
 - The "transformer" package contains the mapper, this contains classes and interfaces responsible for converting between different object models.
 - The "configuration" package contains the configuration beans,This also has "helper" package to support cache functions manually
   - We have initiated bean of Redis Cache to use Expiration Time of cache entries
-  - We have made bean for Security , which will map multiple users to multiple passwords and roles
+  - We have configured security layer